the-michael-toy/numbersix/README.txt

 on making the recipe better.
 The version here is much better than the version on the bottle.

-Even though recipe are really the original open source, when I say "open source hot sauce", people laugh.
-So, mostly for fun, I've decided to keep the current best version on github.
-If you would like, you can view the recipes there.

 There is a possibility that making this sauce requires a +3 blender of science.
 I have to push my Vitamix pretty hard to take the sauce from "ground up parts with chili sauce aspirations" to actual sauce